-The drug company selling this drug will likely get called nasty names like “greedy”, or “heartless” because it’s selling a drug to a patient that needs it at an extremely high price.
+The drug company selling this drug will likely get called nasty names like “greedy,” or “heartless” because it’s selling drugs to patients that need it at an extremely high price.
 It looks as though they’re trying to milk their sick patients for as much money as they can.

-This simply isn’t true, in most cases that is…
+This isn’t true— in most cases that is.

-The reason it costs so much is that, in order to sell a drug for a given condition, the manufacturer needs to prove that the drug is both safe, and effective for treating that particular condition.
+The reason it costs so much is that to sell a drug for a given condition, the manufacturer needs to prove that the drug is both safe, and effective for treating that particular condition.

-The drug companies need to do a series of lab tests and assays, followed by several rounds of animal testing, and then on to phase 3 clinical trials involving humans.
+Drug companies need to do a series of lab tests and assays, followed by several rounds of animal testing, and then on to phase I, II, and III clinical trials involving humans.